Articles

 The free version holds up to 5,000 items.
 You scan barcodes with your phone, and it automatically pulls in the game information.

-Board game support is still in beta, so you'll need to enter some games manually.
-But once they're in the system, other Libib users can scan them too.
+Board game support is still in beta, so you will need to enter some games manually.
+But once they are in the system, other Libib users can scan them too.

 • Pros